The Travel Secrets That Airlines Don’t Want You to Know

 Next: Did you know you sign a contract when you fly?

-Each airline actually has a “contract of carriage” with you as a passenger.
-These documents spell out policies involving flight cancellations, refunds, fare changes, and carry-on baggage policies.
-Although you didn’t sign on any dotted line, these stipulations are technically what you agree to when you purchase a ticket.
+Each airline actually has a “contract of carriage” with every passenger.
+The documents spell out policies involving flight cancellations, refunds, fare changes, and baggage policies.
+Although you didn’t sign on a dotted line, these stipulations are technically what you agree to when you purchase a ticket.
 Curious?
 Check out the contracts for United, American, and Delta.